 With Liberty and Justice for Whom? by Craig Gay

-The Spirit of Democratic Capitalism was published at a time when the term “capitalism” was used in many Christian circles with contempt and many Christians believed that socialism was the only legitimate Christian option.
+The Spirit of Democratic Capitalism strongly advocates a free market approach.
+It was published at a time when the terms “capitalism” and “the free market” were used in many Western Christian circles with contempt and many Christians believed that socialism was the only legitimate Christian option.
 It played a leading role in changing that position and it is still worth reading today as a clear justification of what it calls “Democratic Capitalism”.

-With Liberty and Justice for Whom? is very different.
+Those interested in the range of Christian views should also read With Liberty and Justice for Whom? by Craig Blomberg.
 It analyses the spectrum of conservative protestant views about capitalism.
 It is also quite old (published 1991) but remains valuable as an overview of the various approaches and the issues raised in it are of continuing importance.
 Indeed, there would be merit in reading it before reading any Christian analysis of capitalism since it will help lay bare the theological and other factors underlying such analyses.

 Crumbling Foundations (published 2016) is only 40 pages long and it focuses on a single, specialist subject: it is, it claims, “A biblical critique of modern money”.
 Many people will wish to take issue with its application of a number of passages of the bible and others will find some of the issues too specialised for them.
 However, it is a good introduction to some of the issues raised by the modern global financial system.